Do you like keeping control? The subject arose in our van recently.

 “I would take my permanent markers and draw it,” she mentioned.
-My ultra-creative, teenaged daughter was venturing into the land of imagination from the back seat of the van, well within earshot of its five additional occupants.
+My ultra-creative, teenaged daughter was venturing into the land of imagination from the back seat, well within earshot of its five additional occupants.

 She always has been creative, often letting her imagination run wild, even at four and five years of age.
 Okay, now I’ll do this, and you do that.
 I’ll say this, then you say that, she would direct her older brother, the scenarios varying according to her imaginative need.
 He followed the prompting without question, every time.
 I inevitably smiled, joy flooding my mama’s heart.